 Your vehicle’s safety features, safety ratings, and recalls all matter when it comes to an accident.
 The reasons are obvious for the first two elements.
 The more safety features you have and the higher the safety rating, the greater likelihood that you and your passengers are kept safe during a crash.
 A front-end collision in a car with a poor safety rating could mean you suffer broken bones and a traumatic brain injury.
 The same collision in a vehicle with a superior safety rating could mean you walk away with bruises instead.
 This helps you avoid injuries, pain, and difficult personal injury claims.

 The importance of a recall on your vehicle during an accident may be less obvious.
 If the defect related to the recall caused the accident, claims for injuries may have to be brought against the vehicle manufacturer or a parts manufacturer.
 However, if you knew about the recall and chose not to fix your vehicle, you could be held partly responsible for the collision.

 If you were injured in an accident, contact a personal injury lawyer from Staver Accident Injury Lawyers, P.C. right away.
 We can investigate the cause of your accident and gather evidence of the other driver’s fault.
 Once we have the support we need, we can seek the maximum compensation for your injuries through an insurance claim or personal injury suit.
 No matter the best route to recovery, we will help you obtain:

-To learn more about how we can help, call us today at (312) 236-2900 and schedule an initial consultation.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan. learn more about how we can help, call us today at (312) 236-2900 and schedule an initial consultation.